google/zetasql/docs/aggregate-dp-functions.md

 **Examples**

-The following anonymized query gets the sum of items requested.
+The following differentially private query gets the sum of items requested.
 Smaller aggregations may not be included.
 This query references a view called [`view_on_professors`][anon-example-views].

 ```sql